 How to Finance

-With Workplaces going global, companies are on the lookout for employees with who understand global markets and can leads teams in multicultural settings.
-Study abroad programs are the stepping stones for students to transform themselves into culturally sensitive employees with acumen to deal with international challenges.
+With Workplaces going global, companies are looking for employees who understand international markets and can lead teams in diverse cultural settings.
+The study abroad programs are a significant step for students to transform themselves into culturally sensitive employees with the understanding to deal with international challenges.

 It is not surprising that the popularity of these programs has been cumulatively growing every year.
-In fact, according to UNESCO, the amount of international students abroad has been increasing by roughly 12 percent each year in the 21stcentury.
+In fact, according to UNESCO, the number of international students abroad has been increasing by roughly 12 per cent each year in the 21st century.

-An international degree can be one of your most prized professional assets in the current economy, yet there is a vast majority of students who are apprehensive of taking up this option due to monetary constraints.
+An international degree can be one of your most prized professional assets in the current economy.
+Yet, most students are apprehensive about taking up this option due to monetary constraints.

-It is true that study abroad programs are not exactly pocket friendly, but with the host of funding options available, they are certainly affordable.
-More than half the students give up the idea of studying abroad just because the whole research process of funding options is too comprehensive and tedious.
+Indeed, study abroad programs are not exactly pocket-friendly, but with the host of available funding options, they are affordable.
+Unfortunately, more than half the students give up studying abroad just because the whole research process of funding options is too comprehensive and tedious.

-The objective of this guidebook is to present the extensive research on various student funding options in a structured format so that you can weigh your study abroad chances realistically.
+This guidebook aims to present extensive research on various student funding options in a structured format to weigh your study abroad chances realistically.